MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Setting this policy defines the return value of Managed Configuration API for given origin.

 Managed Configuration API is a key-value configuration that can be accessed via navigator.device.getManagedConfiguration() javascript call.
 This API is only available to origins which correspond to force-installed web applications via [WebAppInstallForceList](#webappinstallforcelist).

   #### Supported features:

   - Can be mandatory: Yes
   - Can be recommended: No
   - Dynamic Policy Refresh: Yes
+  - Per Profile: Yes
+  - Applies to a profile that is signed in with a Microsoft account: No

   #### Data Type: